 There isn't a pattern on this post, but if you search Google you'll find some.
 This was made by trial and error for my small head.
 This project took a lot of time, and was fiddly with the bulk of the cans once they were joined, so I don't think I would make it again.… Continue reading Gram’s Guinness beer can hat

 In my garage was an Opus One wine box box that has moved with me to a few homes with the idea it could be made into something else.
 I mean, since 1994.
 Sadly the lid was warped, so it limited what I could do with it.
-I stood on one side and pulled up,… Continue reading Repurposing a wine box
+I removed one long side then attached that… Continue reading Repurposing a wine box

 Joann fabrics had doorbusters and this jumbo yarn on sale 3 for $20.
 They're @1,000 yds each.
 Before you poo-poo this yarn, hear me out.
 It's perfect for something I needed - a small washable rug for winter.
 My feet have been cold on the bare floor when I sit at my table.
 Pulling from… Continue reading Crochet rug

 Made these for someone who eats PBJ everyday and they like silly stuff.
 Before gifting, a quick photo session in the spring green grass.
 They loved these.
 Happy crocheting!

 Painted recycled lightbulbs collected from years at our old home, and now this one, make great ornaments.
 These Grinch ones are fun to paint.
 The idea was on Pinterest years ago.
 People love to receive them and I can't think of a more appropriate mascot for 2020.
 Painting and hot gluing out in the shed.… Continue reading Grinches for Christmas